googleinurl/SCANNER-INURLBR/README.md

  -u  Enables the search for URL lists on the url specified.

+ --gc Enable validation of values ​​with google webcache.

+ --cms-check Enable simple check if the url / target is using CMS

  --comand-vul Every vulnerable URL found will execute this command parameters.
      Example: --comand-vul {command}
      Usage:   --comand-vul 'nmap sV -p 22,80,21 _TARGET_'